zephyris/opengfx2/README.md

 To set as the base graphics set, go to `Game Options>(Graphics)>Base Graphics` Set and select `OpenGFX2 Classic` (8-bit 1x zoom version) or `OpenGFX2 High Def` (32-bit 4x zoom version).

 OpenGFX2 has graphical user preferences.
 These can be configured in `Game Options>(Graphics)>Base graphics set>Set parameters`.
-These settings are local graphical changes only, ant can be freely changed, used with any save-game, used on any server, etc.
+These settings are local graphical changes only.
+You can freely change them and use them with any save-game, use any server, etc.

+If you instead want for force a game or server to use OpenGFX2 graphics you can use the OpenGFX2 NewGRFs.

 Prior to OpenTTD 14.0 (specifically nightlies prior to 30/10/2023 or before Github commit e81313e) OpenTTD did not have a way to configure base set parameters.
 The `OpenGFX2 Settings` NewGRF provides a workaround: Go to `NewGRF Settings`, find `OpenGFX2 Settings` and add to `Active NewGRF files`.
 Then, select `OpenGFX2 Settings` in the `Active NewGRF files list` and select `Set parameters` then adjust the settings.